Bijuva Generic Name & Formulations

 Moderate to severe vasomotor symptoms due to menopause in women with a uterus.

-Use lowest effective dose and for the shortest duration.
+Use lowest effective dose for the shortest duration.
 Take with food.
-1 cap daily in the evening.
+Initially 0.5mg/100mg daily in the evening; adjust based on response.
+Attempt to taper or discontinue at 3–6 month intervals.

 Undiagnosed abnormal genital bleeding.
 Breast or other estrogen-dependent neoplasms.
 Active DVT, PE, or history of.
 Active arterial thromboembolic disease, or history of.
 Known hepatic impairment or disease.
 Known protein C, protein S, or antithrombin deficiency, or other known thrombophilic disorders.